Redwood National Park - Lady Bird Johnson Grove Trail

 Due note 4: Prairie Creek Redwoods State Park is part several others redwood state and National parks that stretch up at the Northern California's coast and protect the remaining of the old growth Redwoods trees.

-My thoughts: This is one of the most popular trails in the park, you walk among large redwood trees that grows in the higher hillside elevation.
+This is one of the most popular trails in the park, you walk among large redwood trees that grows in the higher hillside elevation.
 It is nice place to visit, I liked visiting this redwood grove but if you need to select only one short hike, I recommend doing the “Big Tree hiking loop” at Prairie Creek Redwoods State Park.

 The redwoods: